Getting Toddler to eat healthy food when mom loves junk food

 Thanks for the advice....I passed it along...As to the last paragraph...trust me, I know...You can't talk to her about it though...She denies going to fast food places even though every time she calls me she is going through one.
 She also says she doesn't keep junk in the house but her cabinet is loaded with hard candy...Denial, denial, denial....I guess once she gets past this, she will deal with her diet. - Marie

 I sympathize with your SIL.
 It's so hard for any of us to change our eating habits.
 The foods we grow up with really do become the foods we want throughout life.
 That's why it's so important that we give our kids a good start with healthy foods.

 Speaking of which, a nutritionist friend of mine called me to make two suggestions:

 1. Explain why I do not have fruit on the list.

 2. Need more than two vegie options

-Fruit is, of course, great for kids.
+Fruit is, of course, a good source of vitamin A, C, and fiber, among other nutrients.
 But what I have heard from many moms is that if fruit is part of a meal, kids won't eat other foods.
 I personally found that while fruit is a great dessert, it is best to delay the whole idea of dessert.
 Therefore, fruit makes a great snack, along with milk.